banyansecurity/pybanyan/README.md

 refresh_token = MY_API_TOKEN
 ```

+The CLI is invoked with the `banyan` tool.
+It contains a number of commands and sub-commands to help you work
+with policies, roles, services, users, and other objects in Banyan.

-Run the command `banyan` by itself to see the available categories.
+Run the `banyan` tool by itself to see the available commands.

 ```console
 $ banyan